sma/dart_st72/README.md

     dart pub get
     dart run

+This prints a bunch of log messages while trying to run the code, eventually simulating turtle graphics.
+Search for `7` and `3.14159292` which is the result of the first code run after bootstrapping.

 ### Running the Code

-Import `lib/st72.dart`.
+1. Import `lib/st72.dart`.

-Then call `St72.bootFrom(source)` to bootstrap the system. `source` should be the contents of the `ALLDEFS` file that contains all the Smalltalk-72 source code.
+2. Call `St72.bootFrom(source)` to bootstrap the system. `source` should be the contents of the `ALLDEFS` file that contains all the Smalltalk-72 source code.
 I took the liberty to include it here.
 I hope, nobody objects.

-Then run `St72.runAsUserText('3+4')` to execute the canonical smoke test.
-This should print 7 and is the only thing I tried so far.
-However, I know that why Dan and others always said that this simple looking expression did exercise most of the system.
+3. Run `St72.runAsUserText('3+4')` to execute the canonical smoke test.
+This should print `7` and is nearly the only thing I tried so far.
+However, I happen to know that Dan and others always said that this simple looking expression exercises most of the system.

 ### Modifications